toastheo/MediaDownloader/README.md

 ### Variant 1 (Prebuild):

-1. Download the application from [Onedrive](https://1drv.ms/u/s!ArgwWHbVjXCmj6ZPER-n-JfY7KYxkA?e=zmfJyV "MediaDownloader Onedrive").
-2. Extract the .zip file.
-3. Run MediaDownloader.
+1. **Download the Application**: Visit the [MediaDownloader Onedrive link](https://1drv.ms/u/s!ArgwWHbVjXCmj6ZPER-n-JfY7KYxkA?e=zmfJyV "MediaDownloader Onedrive") to download the application.
+2. **Extract the .zip file**: After downloading, locate the .zip file in your Downloads folder and right-click to select 'Extract All...' to unzip the contents.
+3. **Run MediaDownloader**: Open the extracted folder and double-click on the 'MediaDownloader' executable to start the application.

 ### Variant 2:

-1. Install Visual Studio 2022 and the .NET Framework 4.8.
-You can download Visual Studio from the official [Visual Studio Website](https://visualstudio.microsoft.com/de/downloads/ "Visual Studio download page").
+1. **Install Development Tools**: Download and install Visual Studio 2022 and the .NET Framework 4.8 from the [Visual Studio Website](https://visualstudio.microsoft.com/de/downloads/ "Visual Studio Downloadpage").
-2. Clone the repository.
+2. **Clone the Repository**: Use Git to clone the repository.
 You can use `git clone https://github.com/toastheo/MediaDownloader`.
-3. Open the solution file in Visual Studio 2022 or higher.
+3. **Install FFmpeg**: You can download FFmpeg via [this link](https://ffmpeg.org/download.html "Download Page FFmpeg").
+Add FFmpeg to your system path for global use or copy it into the project's source file directories.
+If you need help, follow this guide on [adding FFmpeg to your system path](#how-to-add-ffmpeg-to-the-system-path).
+4. **Open the Project**: Launch Visual Studio, select 'Open a project or solution', and navigate to the cloned repository to open the solution file or just double click the .sln file.
-4. The project uses NuGet packages.
-You can restore them by either using the Visual Studio interface or by running the following command in the Package Manager Console: `Update-Package -reinstall`.
+5. **Restore NuGet Packages**: Restore the necessary NuGet packages either through the Visual Studio interface or by executing `Update-Package -reinstall` in the Package Manager Console.
-5. Build the solution to resolve dependencies.
+6. **Build the Solution**: Build the project in Visual Studio to resolve all dependencies.
-6. Run the application from Visual Studio or the executable in the build directory.
+7. **Run the Application**: Start the application directly from Visual Studio or by locating and running the executable in the build directory.

-If you encounter any problems that you cannot solve, please contact me.
+For any issues or questions, please feel free to contact me for assistance.

 ## Usage